Tuesday, July 29, 2008

 Past Progressive

-1. Past Action that took place over a period of time:
+1. Past Action that took place over a period of time: They were climbing for twenty-seven days.

 2. Past Action interrupted by another: I was sleeping when the telephone rang.